 Using Secure UUID to secure iBeacon advertising

 Secure UUID is a security mechanism that safeguards a beacon’s real ID.
 It gives you improved control over access to the beacon’s signal.
 It is an optional added layer of beacon security that can be enabled easily at any time.
 It is recommended for the deployment of every beacon.

 During manufacturing, a unique beacon key can be allocated to each beacon.
 The key can only be recognized by the beacon or the IoT cloud platform.
 When encrypting and decrypting the beacon’s visible ID, the secure UUID algorithms use a beacon key along with its most recent rotation timestamp.

 Since the beacon is liable for encryption, it creates a new visible beacon ID according to its unique rotation interval.
 The beacon transmits the new visible IDs in an iBeacon packet.
 Decryption occurs in the cloud that resolves the beacon key, thereby exceptionally recognizing the beacon.
 There is an iOS/Android device between the beacon and the cloud.
 The device listens to the beacon’s visible IDs and links with the cloud to discover the real ID of the beacon.

 As the device only acts as a proxy, it cannot recognize the beacon key.
 Hence, a malicious party can easily remove the key from your app and decrypt any beacon’s visible ID in the future.
 This can be prevented by setting the decryption in the cloud, although the secure UUID must have an active internet connection to work.

 What’s next on protecting your beacons

 If you are looking for a way to secure your beacons from any attack, then you are in the right place.
-MOKOSmart is a global frontrunner with highly secured Bluetooth beacons.
-We can help you to solve the challenges of beacon security.
+MOKOSmart is a global frontrunner with highly quality Bluetooth beacons.
 Always feel welcome to visit or contact us for further assistance.